 In some cases, the physicians manage nerve-related abdominal pain with a celiac plexus block, an injectable treatment that delivers anesthetic and anti-inflammatory medications to the group of nerves in the front of your lower spine, known as the celiac plexus.

-During a celiac plexus block, your Blue Ridge Pain & Spine Associates specialist uses a fluoroscopic imaging device that ensures they are positioning the needle in the correct location.
+During a celiac plexus block, your Blue Ridge Pain Management Associates specialist uses a fluoroscopic imaging device that ensures they are positioning the needle in the correct location.
 This device provides real-time images of the inner structure of your lower spine and abdomen.

 When chronic pain from this group of nerves interferes with your functionality, the medical team may also recommend an ablation procedure.
 Ablation involves the use of radiofrequency heat energy to destroy the nerves and stop the pain signals from traveling to your brain.
 Ablation provides long-term relief of chronic pain and assists with the regeneration of a healthy nerve.